 Again, call the JIM by any name you want (maybe a DAVE?) but commit to beginning each and every new project with some variation of the agenda presented earlier.
 You’ll find much less confusion, more confidence among your team, and a lot less “looking for stuff” as more of your workers will have greater insight into the needs of the job and where important items are kept and maintained.

 As you determine to reduce the negative impact made by your employees “looking for stuff” start first by incorporating these two techniques presented in this article.
 Remember, time spent “looking for stuff” is lost time; it can never be recaptured.
 And just in case you thought that your field worker was the only employee “looking for stuff” consider that the average time spent by office workers — even managers and owners — “looking for stuff” is closer to 2 to 2.5 hours per day.
 Ever spent time looking for that e-mail that customer or supplier said they sent you?

 Looking for stuff is not a funny game.
 It’s a real thief of time, valuable production time that can cost you thousands of dollars, maybe hundreds of thousands of dollars, every year.
 But there is a remedy to prevent such wasteful spending.
 Start today with the first two techniques and begin to put more money to your bottom line!

-eSUB cloud-based construction software provides your team with the tools and information they need to track every project detail directly from the field.
+eSUB cloud-based construction and document control software provides your team with the tools and information they need to track every project detail directly from the field.
 Complete RFIs, get up-to-date information for submittals, and finalize change orders with documented approval.
 Real time updates and persistent communication seamlessly connect the field with the office.
 Tracking all of your documents in one hosted location means they’re secure and available right at your fingertips.
 Get everyone on the same page.